Preparing for an Onsite Interview

 We are a group of technology professionals and open networkers who desire to help one another succeed in today’s job market.
 As a technology professional, you know how to work, and you are good at what you do.
 But perhaps your resume could use some finesse, or your interview skills need polishing simply because you haven’t done it in a while.
 Our expertise lies in resume reviews and critiques, professional writing, code reviews and interview coaching.
 This group is designed so we can help each other, on a one-to-one basis, prepare and present ourselves successfully to future employers or investors.
 RSVP through MeetUp:

-Ground level - setting objective criteria before reviewing resumes so you know what you are looking for Interviews - Culture fit, can I see this person getting along with my current employees?
+Interviews - Culture fit, can I see this person getting along with my current employees?
 Tenure - have they changed jobs any time there was a better opportunity?
 "Gut feeling", having multiple interviewers, peer interviews, calling references